 To facilitate and structure the NMTCT in connection with the expansion of the School described in Note 1, the Holding Company entered into two separate QLICI promissory notes dated December 18, 2020 with a lender, totaling \$2,000,000.
 The notes require quarterly interest only payments at 1% through September 1, 2028, at which time quarterly principal and interest payments are due until the loan matures on December 31, 2054.
-Interest of \$20,000 and \$10,722 was incurred and paid during 2022 and 2021, respectively.
+Interest of \$20,000 was incurred and paid during each of 2023 and 2022.

 Further, to facilitate and structure the NMTCT in connection with the expansion of the School described in Note 1, the Holding Company also entered into a QLICI promissory note dated December 18, 2020 with a lender totaling \$6,720,000.
 The notes require quarterly interest only payments at 1% through September 1, 2028, at which time quarterly principal and interest payments are due until the loan matures on December 31, 2054.
-Interest of \$67,200 and \$36,027 was incurred and paid during 2022 and 2021, respectively.
+Interest of \$67,200 was incurred and paid during each of 2023 and 2022.

-Through November 1, 2022, interest related to these QLICI promissory notes has been capitalized as construction in progress and included in property and equipment on the accompanying consolidated financial statements.
+Through November 1, 2021, interest related to these QLICI promissory notes was capitalized as construction in progress and included in property and equipment on the accompanying consolidated financial statements.
 Further, per the loan agreements, \$39,750 is due to the lender as part of accounting and other fee reimbursements annually.
-Aggregate required cash reserves related to these loans totaled \$219,736 at June 30, 2022 and \$259,486 at June 30, 2021 and are included in restricted cash on the consolidated statements of financial position.
+Aggregate required cash reserves related to these loans totaled \$179,986 at June 30, 2023 and \$219,736 at June 30, 2022 and are included in restricted cash on the consolidated statements of financial position.